patniemeyer/patniemeyer.github.io/_posts/2018-10-29-generating-memoji-from-photos.md

 Did I mention that there are 93 hair choices? :)

+Also my initial attempt at doing this was frustrated by the fact that small head and eye movements would affect the scoring.
+Only after a lot of wasted time did I realize that I could just cover the camera and the Memomji would rever to a fixed position, yet still allow me to make the changes to its appearance :)

 Let's go with this and see what happens.

 ## Results